Learning Disability and AD/HD Support

 Interested students with documented LD and AD/HD may schedule appointments with a learning specialist who provides individualized academic support and serves as liaison between faculty and students when necessary.

 Assistance with course selection is also available.
-Students with LD and AD/HD must contact the coordinator to request these services.
+Students with LD and AD/HD must contact the Director to request these services.

 The report must include the following information: